Crow Creek (Alaska): Mining

 The Alaska Crow Creek Mining Company operated a hydraulic operation.
 There were approximately 30 creek and bench claims in the group covering several miles of the creek bed.
 Much of the company's attention was expended in an effort to get the property in a good working condition and it was not until the fall of 1915 that the work was completed.
 The gravels toward the lower end of the creek, a greater portion of which were comparatively barren, were sluiced out to bedrock and a flume built to bypass the stream around this point.
 A bedrock flume 2200 feet long, 5 feet wide, and 5 feet deep was built in this cut on a grade of seven inches to the box length (12 feet).
 At the intake, the floor of the first box was manganese steel plates.
 The next seven had railroad iron for riffles and from there.
 14-inch sawed, wooden blocks were used.
 A ditch, about 1 mile long, conveyed the water from the upper portion of Crow Creek to the penstock, which gave a fall of from 300–400 feet at the bottom of the pit.
 The main pipe line is 2 feet in diameter.
-Several giants wereoperated, according to the stage of the water.
+Several giants were operated, according to the stage of the water.
 The property was equipped with a complete sawmill which furnished lumber for the flume and dwellings.
 The 16 claims later included in this property extended in a double tier from Glacier Creek, at the mouth of Winner Creek, up Crow Creek for the length of seven claims, with two additional overlapping claims above.